Giorgi/DuckDB.NET-Docs/docs/udf.md

 }, false, true);
 ```

-In this example `my_rand` will return a random number if no parameter is passed to it, or return a random number less than the specified value or return a random number between two specified values.
+In this example `my_rand` will return a random number if no parameter is passed to it, or return a random number less than the specified value, or return a random number between the two specified values.

 ```sql
 SELECT my_rand() FROM some_table;